If you're wondering why you need to learn how to use emoji on Windows, it really all comes down to the advantages of using them in the first place.

 5. Click on the clock icon to see and insert previously used symbols for each pane — this is incredibly useful for quickly inserting symbols you need frequently.

 Now you can quickly input emoji and symbols on a Windows PC.
+Looking for emoji on Mac?
+Here's how to find the emoji keyboard on Mac.
 If you're looking for more tips and tricks like this one, then you should read our guide on how to type an em dash on Windows and Mac.
 We also have lots of other Windows computing guides, so consider getting to grips with how to password protect folders on Windows and how to open HEIC files on Windows.